-The Weatherization Assistance Program (WAP) provides safe, cost-effective energy conservation services (space and domestic water heating) to low-income residents of Delaware.
-The services provided include: health and safety checks of the heating system, interior air quality, interior moisture levels and structural integrity; heating system efficiency improvements; air leakage reduction; insulation of attics, walls, under floors and crawlspaces; and, client education in energy conservation.
-The weatherization program has two funding sources: The Division of Climate, Coastal & Energy and the U.S. Department of Energy Weatherization Assistance Program.
+The Weatherization Assistance Program (WAP) provides safe, cost-effective energy conservation services (space and domestic water heating efficiency upgrades) to low-income residents of Delaware.
+The services provided include health and safety checks of the heating system, interior air quality, interior moisture levels and structural integrity; heating system efficiency improvements; air leakage reduction; insulation of attics, walls, under floors and crawlspaces; and client education in energy conservation.
+The weatherization program is funded through a combination of federal funds from the U.S. Department of Energy Weatherization Assistance Program, funds collected from utilities, funds from the Regional Greenhouse Gas Initiative (RGGI), and funds from the Low Income Home Energy Assistance Program (LIHEAP).
+The program is administered by the Division of Climate, Coastal & Energy.